-- For the year ended 31 March 2023, Fixtures & equipment with a net book value of £51.0m and Vehicles & mobile plant with a net book value of £17.1m were presented as two separate categories.
-For the year ended 31 March 2024, these have been merged together as a single category of Motor vehicles & office equipment. - For the year ended 31 March 2023, the network assets of the Group were named as Distribution network.
-This has been renamed to Plant and machinery for the year ended 31 March 2024. - For the year ended 31 March 2023, radio sites with a net book value of £0.3m were classified as Fixtures & equipment.
-These have now been reclassified to Plant and machinery for the year ended 31 March 2024.
+- For the year ended 31 March 2023, Fixtures & equipment with a net book value of £41.0m and Vehicles & mobile plant with a net book value of £19.0m were presented as two separate categories.
+For the year ended 31 March 2024, these have been merged together as a single category of Motor vehicles & office equipment. - For the year ended 31 March 2023, the network assets of the Company were named as Distribution network.
+This has been renamed to Plant and machinery for the year ended 31 March 2024.